 Our statement of best practices for ethical conduct is primarily based on the Code of Conduct and Best-Practice Guidelines for Journal Authors (Committee on Publication Ethics, 2011).

 The journal editor is responsible for deciding which of the papers submitted to the journal will be published.
-The journal editor will evaluated manuscripts without regard to the authors’ race, gender, sexual orientation, religious belief, ethnic origin, citizenship, or political philosophy.
-The decision will be based on the paper’s importance, originality and clarity, and the validity and relevance to the journal’s scope.
+The journal editor evaluates manuscripts without regard to the authors’ race, gender, sexual orientation, religious belief, ethnic origin, citizenship, or political philosophy.
+Decision will be based on the paper’s importance, originality and clarity, and the validity and relevance to the journal’s scope.
 Current legal requirements regarding libel, copyright infringement, and plagiarism should also be considered.

 The journal editor and any editorial staff must not disclose any information about a submitted manuscript to anyone other than the corresponding author(s), reviewers, potential reviewers, other editorial advisers, and the publisher, as appropriate.